giellalt/giellalt.github.io/proof/spelling/SpellerOverview.md

 - **Undefined**: missing version or lemma count data

 This objective classification ensures transparency and gives language teams clear upgrade criteria.
+Later Suggestion Quality (see below) could also be added to the automatic classification.

 **Suggestion Quality (S):** The tables below include a "Suggestion Quality" column showing how well each spellchecker provides correct spelling suggestions.
 The test data is taken from `tools/spellcheckers/test/typos.tsv` in each repository.
 The badge displays three values: **First% \| Top5% \| Tests**

 - **First%**: Percentage of typos where the correct word is the first suggestion
-- **Top5%**: Percentage of typos where the correct word is in the top 5 suggestions
+- **Top5%**: Percentage of typos where the correct word is in the top 5 suggestions (including first position)
 - **Tests**: Number of typo test cases evaluated (formatted as "k" for thousands) (only true positives in the file mentioned above, other entries are ignored in the calculation)

 Badge colors indicate overall quality based on [these thresholds](https://github.com/giellalt/giella-core/blob/main/scripts/make-spellerbadge-json.sh#L84-L97):